Real-time Scattering in \phi^4 Theory using Matrix Product States: Results

-\textit{Scattering in the $\phi^4$ theory.}--- Before studying real-time dynamics, we characterize the excitation spectrum through the single-particle and multi-particle bands shown in Fig.~\ref{fig::spectra}.
-In the symmetric phase at $\mu^2 = +0.2$ [Fig.~\ref{fig::1sub1}], the system is gapped: the lowest excitation at $p=0$ has energy $d E \approx 1.2$, and there is a clear gap between the single-particle band and the multi-particle continuum, which onsets around $d E \approx 2.4$.
+Before studying real-time dynamics, we characterize the excitation spectrum through the single-particle and multi-particle bands shown in Fig.~\ref{fig::spectra}.
+In the symmetric phase at $\mu^2 = +0.2$ [Fig.~\ref{fig::spectra}(a)], the system is gapped: the lowest excitation at $p=0$ has energy $d E \approx 0.6$, and there is a clear gap between the single-particle band and the multi-particle continuum, which onsets around $d E \approx 1.2$.
 This is characteristic of a stable symmetric phase, with a vacuum at $\phi=0$ and standard massive bosonic excitations.

-Very close to the critical point at $\mu^2_c \approx -0.31875$ [Fig.~\ref{fig::1sub2}] the spectrum becomes gapless.
+Very close to the critical point at $\mu^2_c \approx -0.2594$ [Fig.~\ref{fig::spectra}(b)] the spectrum becomes gapless.
 The mass of the fundamental particle vanishes ($m=0$), and the lowest band starts at $d E \approx 0$, while the multi-particle thresholds (at $2m$, $3m$, etc.) collapse onto one another.
 The spectrum is consistent with an underlying conformal field theory: the dispersion near $p=0$ is approximately linear, $E \propto |p|$, and the stacked structure of the low-lying bands suggests a tower of stable or long-lived bound states at this coupling.

-In the spontaneously broken phase [Figs.~\ref{fig::1sub3}, \ref{fig::1sub4}], the system is gapped again and a single-particle band re-emerges with a nonzero mass $m_s$.
+In the spontaneously broken phase [Figs.~\ref{fig::spectra}(c), \ref{fig::spectra}(d)], the system is gapped again and a single-particle band re-emerges with a nonzero mass $m_s$.
 As the system moves away from criticality into the deeply broken regime (e.g., $\mu^2 = -0.5$), this mass increases, providing a spectral signature of mass generation across the phase diagram.

 To probe the nonperturbative dynamics we simulate real-time two-particle collisions across these regimes, as shown in Fig.~\ref{fig::scattering}.
-In the gapped phases, panels [\ref{fig::2sub1}], [\ref{fig::2sub3}], and [\ref{fig::2sub4}] display the characteristic diagonal ``X" pattern in $\langle \phi_n(t) \rangle$, indicative of two localized wave packets approaching, interacting, and separating again as outgoing quasiparticles.
+In the gapped phases, panels [\ref{fig::scattering}(a)], [\ref{fig::scattering}(c)], and [\ref{fig::scattering}(d)] display the characteristic diagonal ``X'' pattern in $\langle \phi_n(t) \rangle$, indicative of two localized wave packets approaching, interacting, and separating again as outgoing quasiparticles.
 The overall structure confirms the stable propagation of massive excitations in both the symmetric and spontaneously broken phases.